 You can then just wrap a lot of twine around the neck and call it a day.
 I’m showing you in the below picture how that would look next to my other large tassels.
 (The mop head tassel is the one on the left)

 I threaded two beads onto the top of the tassel head.
-It actually helps keeping it stable up there.
+It actually helps keep it stable up there.

 Then I took the thin twine and just wrapped and tied it around the rubber bands to hide them.